nvhphuc1206/hphuc_miniproject/README.md

 # Mini Project: MITOCHONDRIAL GENOME ANALYSIS

 ## Description:
-Genomic DNA of a wild pig was sequenced by researcher B using Illumina platform.
-The researcher is interested in studying the mitochondrial genome sequence of the wild pig.
-This repository is build for analyzing these sequenced data and responding to the questions listed below.
+This repository is build to analyze sequencing data then assemble and analyze the mitochondrial genome through the following main steps:
 - Quality control for sequencing data
 - Trimming and filtering sequencing data (if needed)
 - De novo assembly of the mitochondrial genome